What to Know

 City of Coronado

 To see beach updates from Coronado, click here.

-- Not Allowed: Loitering, laying on the sand, gathering in groups of any sizes and using fire pits; access to Dog Beach and Sunset Park; parking.
+- Not Allowed: Loitering, gathering in groups of any sizes and using fire pits; access to Dog Beach and Sunset Park; parking.

 - Beaches will be closed at sunset.